chaehwanli/chaehwanli.github.io/docs/opensource/mockito/dancewithgpt.md

 I hope this helps you get started with unit testing in Android using Mockito 5.3.0.
 If you have any questions or need further assistance, please let me know!

-## Could you share the test code for spying object?
+## How to add the test code for spying object?

 Here's an example of how to use Mockito to spy on an object and verify its behavior in a unit test: